Table of Contents[Hide][Show]

 9. Explore Pearl Harbor National Memorial

-Located west of Honolulu, Pearl Harbor is the site of the WWII’s 1941 bombing attack.
+Located west of Honolulu, Pearl Harbor is the site of WWII’s 1941 bombing attack.
 Plus, it’s home to the USS Arizona Memorial.
 The attack on Pearl Harbor is one of the defining moments in United States and world history.
 You can explore on your own or book a tour.
 However, reserve your tickets well in advance online.
-If taking the self-guided Pearl Harbor tour, plan to arrive by 7 a.m. with everyone in your group present.
+If taking the self-guided Pearl Harbor tour, plan to arrive by 7:00 am with everyone in your group present.
 This is a very popular attraction so tickets go fast!

 More Fun Things to Do on Oahu